American lawyer and law school professor, (1941 - ), Shanghai, China

 According to Wikipedia,

 Laurence Henry Tribe is an American legal scholar who is a University Professor Emeritus at Harvard University.
 He previously served as the Carl M. Loeb University Professor at Harvard Law School.
-Tribe is a constitutional law scholar and co-founder of the American Constitution Society.
-He is the author of American Constitutional Law , a major treatise in that field, and has argued before the United States Supreme Court 36 times.
+A constitutional law scholar, Tribe is co-founder of the American Constitution Society.
+He is also the author of American Constitutional Law , a major treatise in that field, and has argued before the United States Supreme Court 36 times.
 Tribe was elected to the American Philosophical Society in 2010.

 Laurence Tribe is affiliated with the following schools: